Published: • 4 min read

 Export the Encryption Key

 Before creating or copying any database backups, export the SSRS encryption key from the source server.
-In Report Server Configuration Manager, navigate to Encryption Keys
+In Report Server Configuration Manager, go to Encryption Keys, select Backup, and choose a secure path for the .snk file.
+Use a strong password and store both file and password in a secure location.

 Back Up the ReportServer Database